Metformin

 -

-Reduced liver fat (helpful in NAFLD)
+Reduction in liver fat accumulation (helpful in NAFLD/non-alcoholic fatty liver)

 -